virto-network/website/docs/whitepaper.md

 autonomous micro-economies.
 Communities could decide about their own governance system to better facilitate their economy in a dynamic way.

-Communities or marketplaces could form **unions** with either communities or marketplaces to join forces to solve global problems, e.g. climate change.
-They could establish a decision model by voting and allocate certain resources on the focus.
+Local and commercial communities can also form **unions**, a permanent or temporary organization, to collectively solve bigger common goals.
+For example, all communities in the system can be part of a global union that collects funds to fight climate change.

 ### 2.3 Applications

-To better serve their users, Marketplaces often create their own decentralized applications that connect to LIP for users to directly to interact with their well curated listings.
+To better serve their users, Commercial Communities often create their own decentralized marketplace applications that connect to LIP for users to directly to interact with their well curated listings.
 All sorts of economic activities can take place in the marketplaces.
 The following are reference applications developed by the core team as a showcase.